SERG-Delft/in4334-2021/README.md

 In a nutshell:

 * The course is composed of lectures, guest lectures, and paper discussions.
-* Each student is responsible for one or two papers, depending on the number of students that enrol in the course.
+* Each student is responsible for one paper.
 The student presents the paper to the colleagues and answer their questions.
 In the end of the course, the student also delivers a clear summary of the paper.
 Read more about how to select the paper, how to prepare the presentation, and how to write the summary later in this page.
 * Each student proposes some new research in the topics of software analytics or machine learning and writes a short paper containing the plan.
 * In the end of the course, students present their research ideas.